6 keys to unlock business value with digital transformation

 As mentioned, a business case that showcases success stories will be an integral part of involving the C-suite, and may represent the tipping point in getting them onboard.

 Also, make sure to include numbers, graphs, percentages, and any visual means that demonstrate your digital transformation business case.
-Brainbridge mentions 12 such success stories, including Subway, Capital One, Walgreens, CVS, Wal-Mart, and Target.
-CIO.com lists 10 more, including WW, Atlassian, Nissan, and Sprint.
+CIO.com lists 4 such success stories, including Walmart and Ferguson.

-You can’t carry the burden of unlocking your organisation’s business value through digital transformation all by yourself.
-You need a team, and not just any team—you need professionals with digital specialisation.
+You can’t carry the burden of unlocking your organization’s business value through digital transformation all by yourself.
+You need a team, and not just any team—you need professionals with digital specialization.

 Skills are not enough, however.
 Your team must also facilitate a specific strategy and environment to successfully leverage business.
 A clear-cut digital strategy, modern teamwork principles, a sharing environment, and a productive technical platform will also contribute to success.

 Read more: How to lead a successful digital team »

 Your digital organization is not stronger than its weakest link.
 While your organization might have introduced e.g. processes of automation, self-service, and beacons in certain departments, it might prove futile in the long run if core business functions still run by obsolete means.

 When you and your team are looking for operations and processes that can be digitally transformed to improve efficiency, you need to work systematically.
 You need to inspect every facet and aspect of your organization—no stone must be left unturned.
 Ask yourselves about what can be digitalized in accordance with the principles detailed under the first point in this article.